 By phone: Call the phone number on the back of your card or the number on the sticker attached to the front of the card.
 Verify your personal information (e.g. Social Security number, card number, or phone number associated with your application) to activate your Kohl's Credit Card.

-On the website: Log in to your Capital One account (or create an account if you don’t have one) and find the activation page.
-Enter any required security information, including your Kohl's credit card number.
-Activate your Kohl's Credit Card as instructed.
+On the website: Log in to your online account (or create an account if you don’t have one) and find the activation page.
+Enter any required security information, including your Kohl's Credit Card number.
+Activate your card as instructed.

-Your new Kohl's Credit Card will be available for purchases immediately after activation.
-If you have any trouble activating your card, Capital One customer service can always help you out.
-You can give them a call at the phone number on the back of your card.
+If you have any trouble activating your Kohl's Credit Card, customer service can always help you out.
+You can call them by using the phone number on the back of your card.

 You can check your Kohl's Credit Card application status anytime by calling (866) 927-5831.
 Strangely, Kohl's does not provide a tool to check your application status online.